2025 World Series: Game 3

 Freddie Freeman was the first player to hit walk-off home runs in consecutive World Series.

 Will Klein, the last man left in the Dodgers' bullpen, pitched four scoreless innings in relief.

 Singer-songwriter JP Saxe sang the Canadian national anthem while country singer Brad Paisley sang the United States national anthem.
 Coincidentally, Paisley also sang the national anthem for the 18-inning World Series game in 2018.
 Hideo Nomo threw out the ceremonial first pitch.
 Max Scherzer started Game 3 for the Blue Jays while Tyler Glasnow started for the Dodgers.
+Scherzer was the first pitcher ever to start a World Series game for four different teams.

+In the top of the second inning, Bo Bichette was picked off first base when a pitch that missed the strike zone and appeared to be ball four was called a strike anyway.
 In the bottom of the second inning, the Dodgers scored first with a solo home run by Teoscar Hernández.
 In the bottom of the third inning, Shohei Ohtani homered to extend the lead to 2–0.
 In the top of the fourth inning, Alejandro Kirk hit a three-run home run to take a 3–2 lead for the Blue Jays.
 Andrés Giménez then hit a sacrifice fly to center field, extending the lead to 4–2.
 Glasnow pitched 4 2/3 innings, allowing five hits, four runs, and walking only one batter while striking out five.
 Scherzer pitched 4 1/3 innings, allowing five hits, two runs, and walking only one batter while striking out three.
 Facing Mason Fluharty in the fifth inning, Ohtani hit an RBI double and scored on a single by Freddie Freeman to tie the game at 4–4.
 A ground ball hit by Bo Bichette in the top of the seventh inning ricocheted away from Teoscar Hernandez, allowing Vladimir Guerrero Jr. to score from first base, retaking a 5–4 lead.
 In the bottom of the seventh inning, Ohtani hit his second home run to tie the game at 5–5, becoming just the second Major League player (and the first since Frank Isbell in Game 5 of the 1906 World Series) to get four extra-base hits in a single postseason game.
 Roki Sasaki got out of a jam in the top of the eighth inning by getting Nathan Lukes to ground out to first base.
-In the top of the tenth inning, Ty France hit a two-out single against the Dodgers' Emmet Sheehan, but was subsequently thrown out at home plate after trying to score on Nathan Lukes' double.
+In the top of the tenth inning, Ty France hit a two-out single against the Dodgers' Emmet Sheehan, but Davis Schneider, who pinch-ran for France, was subsequently thrown out at home plate after trying to score on Nathan Lukes' double.
 In the top of the 12th inning, after Emmet Sheehan loaded the bases, Clayton Kershaw came in and escaped a two-out, bases-loaded jam to keep the game tied, which would ultimately turn out to be his last career appearance.